How to Use Pivot Tables

 What is a pivot table?
 For those individuals who are not familiar, let us start with the basics.
 A pivot table is a feature in Excel (going back to 1986) that summarizes and slices large amounts of data, creating customized tables based on your data set.
-It allows you to summarize columns or rows of data without actually making any changes to the original data set or worrying about creating any formulas.
+It allows you to summarize multiple columns or rows of data without actually making any changes to the original data set or worrying about creating any formulas.
 Pivot tables allow you to quickly and easily sum, count or average, all while sorting and filtering.
 They also help to eliminate user error.
 Sounds magical right?

-Pivot tables can help to answer basic questions like:
+An Excel pivot table can help to answer basic questions like:

 - How much did I spend last week?